 A.1.
 Graduate Teaching Assistants (GTAs) support the instructional mission of the university.
-They are expected to work 5-20 hours per week and are involved only in undergraduate instruction.
+They are involved only in undergraduate instruction.
 Qualified GTAs perform instructional duties in their area of expertise.
 Based on their academic qualifications, GTAs may be asked to work outside their home departments.
 A&T faculty members oversee all GTA duties.

 General duties include: